AKA-Intelligence/AKAGoogleAdMob/README.md

 ```

-This SDK is created and maintain by UmaKimchi.
+This SDK is created and maintain by UmaKimchi.\n
 If you have any question, please contact Uma Kim in office or here(uma@akaai.kr)